“In a painting, those who know no words may yet read.”

 The virgin, kneeling on the ground, lifts the veil from the face of the slumbering child so that St. John may see Jesus.
 The skyline in the back is Roman.
 It shows the Pantheon lying in the nook of the Tiber Valley, partially blocked out by an ensemble of ruins.
 According to some sources, the painting was divided in two halves, covering casks at Pescia.
 Found by an amateur, it was skillfully repaired, eliminating all traces of the break.

-The Bob Jones University Museum & Gallery is recognized as the finest collection of religious art in the Western Hemisphere.
+The M & G at BJU was recognized as the finest collection of religious art in the Western Hemisphere.
 Paintings of European sacred art from the 14th through the 19th centuries trace the religious, artistic, and cultural history of Western Europe.
 Included are important works of major artists such as Rubens, Tintoretto, Veronese, Cranach, Gerard David, Murillo, Ribera, van Dyck, Honthorst, and Doré.
-The Arrowood Raphael is included in a special exhibit as a contemporary example of "Learning from the Masters".

 Raphael’s original, painted in 1513, may be viewed at the Palazzo Pitti in Florence.